austen0/MountRandomizer/README.md

 1. Create a macro that calls `/randmount` and add to action bar (can also just be invoked from chat).
     -   `/randmount <ground|flying|water>` to force summon a specific type.

+### Blacklisting

+To add a mount to the blacklist and prevent it from being summoned:
+-   `/run MountRandomizer:BlacklistMount(<mount id>)`

+For example, to blacklist the TBC boosty mount:
+-   `/run MountRandomizer:BlacklistMount(176708)`

+If you want to remove it from the blacklist:
+-   `/run MountRandomizer:RemoveMountFromBlacklist(176708)`

 ## TODO for v1.0